 Criminal Penalties for Sexual Assault in Philadelphia?

 The penalties for sexual assault are extremely serious.
 If you are charged with sexual assault, contact our Philadelphia sexual assault attorney as soon as possible.
 Sexual assault is a felony of the second degree.
 A defendant convicted of sexual assault may face up to 10 years in prison.
-If that sexual assault involves a minor, the charges and penalties may change.
+If that sexual assault involves a minor under the age of consent in Pennsylvania, the charges and penalties may change.
 If the minor was under 16 years of age and the defendant was between either 4 and 8 years or 8 and 11 years older than the victim, the crime remains a felony of the second degree.
 However, if the victim is under the age of 16 and the defendant is more than 11 years older, the crime will be charged as a felony of the first degree.

 Such a felony carries a prison term of up to 20 years.
 Felonies of either the first or second degree may also be associated with fines of up $25,000.
 Additionally, the court is required to impose a mandatory probation period of 3 years in addition to a prison sentence.
 The court may also require a convicted defendant to attend treatment or counseling as part of their sentence.

 When a defendant has a criminal history of certain kinds of sex offenses, the penalties for a subsequent conviction may be upgraded.
 A conviction for a sexual assault charge on top of a prior conviction for sexual assault will result in a minimum sentence of no less than 25 years in prison.
 If the defendant has two or more previous conviction for sexual assault or other sex offenses may be sentenced to life in prison.
 If you have a criminal history involving sex crimes, it is imperative that you contact our Philadelphia sexual assault defense attorney to handle your case.

 Sex Offender Registration as a Penalty for Sexual Assault in Philadelphia